 2.2 The idea of rich data

 Data Science provides us with a toolkit to undertake meaningful data analysis to provide information..
-When our analysis is driven by relevant questions it is most likely that the information we generate is of value to the stakeholders.
+When our analysis is driven by relevant questions it is most likely that the information we generate will be of value to the stakeholders.

 The interesting question is why the relatively recent explosion in volume and range of data?
 The web has certainly opened up both the possibilities and availability of data.
 Cukier and Mayer-Schoenberger (2013) provide an insightful analysis based on the idea of ‘datafication’.